kamangir/bluer-ugv/bluer_ugv/docs/UGVs/arzhang-template.md

 title:::

-the first sparrow.
+the first Arzhang.

 - computer(s):
     - `sparrow`
         - camera is validated. ✅
         - ultrasonic is validated. ✅
-- cover is pending. 🚧
+- cover is complete. ✅

 items:::